onesky/scala-book/data-types/options.md

 Since `Option` is a collection, we may apply `map()` and `flatMap()` to an `Option` like applying these functions to `List` data type.

-In traditional imperative programming, if you want to transform a nullable value to another one, you will write:
+In traditional imperative programming, you'll write the following code to transform a nullable value to another:

 ```scala
 def bar(foo: Foo): Bar =